aintabb/dex-backend-wiki/Deploying-DeX.md

-Technica depth on how to deploy Digital Excellence
+Technical depth on how to deploy Digital Excellence